 - Fem/Queer Theory through Film (FLMST 290, Mount Holyoke)

 - Queer Canons (WAGS 331, Amherst)

 - Queering the Curriculum: A Critical Approach to Teaching LGBTQ Topics in K-12 Schools (X.EDUC-222, Mount Holyoke)

 - Sexuality and Women’s Writing (GNDST 204/ENGL 286, Mount Holyoke)

 - Video I: Queer Looks (HACU 0209, Hampshire)

-Queering the Social Sciences: Within this rubric, students will explore the history, legal status, politics, and sociology of queer lives and communities.
-They will have the opportunity to examine gender and sexuality, intertwined with race, as subjects of theoretical investigation and historically constructed in ways that have made possible various forms of regulation and scrutiny today.
-Students will also be able to explore forms of resistance (and backlash) that have emerged to challenge (or reinforce) the normative assumptions of state control over sexuality and gender expression, asking such questions as: Why do traditional views of gender and sexuality still resonate in the modern world, helping to shape legislation and public opinion and creating substantial barriers to cultural and political change?
-They will be invited to explore constructions of queer collective identities, communities and activism.
+Queering the Social Sciences: Within this rubric, students explore the history, legal status, politics and sociology of queer lives and communities.
+They have the opportunity to examine gender and sexuality, intertwined with race, as subjects of theoretical investigation and historically constructed in ways that have made possible various forms of regulation and scrutiny today.
+Students are also able to explore forms of resistance (and backlash) that have emerged to challenge (or reinforce) the normative assumptions of state control over sexuality and gender expression, asking such questions as: Why do traditional views of gender and sexuality still resonate in the modern world, helping to shape legislation and public opinion and creating substantial barriers to cultural and political change?
+They are invited to explore constructions of queer collective identities, communities and activism.